seanbriceland/CSE410_RoboticsAlgorithms/PRM_&_RRT/ReadMe.txt

 iv) Although I left my # of nodes generated = 5500, I was able to find the goal with lesser amounts of nodes.
 There were many cases with 1,000 - 3,000 nodes and higher radius.
 However, I stuck with generating 5500 nodes and a smaller radius as it was more consistent and found a more direct(maybe not shorter node wise) path.
 Also, there are a few additional files that I created (get_coords.m, get_configs.m), however I am not using them at the moment.
 I am keeping them in case my RRT implementation calls upon them.

-Also, as you can see I have not listed my RRT information here yet.
-I hope to do so ASAP.